XomaDev/tasks-old/README.md

 ## Tasks
 ---
-An App Inventor 2 extension created using Rush.
+An extension for AppInventor and Kodular to run functions/tasks in the Background or in the foreground mode state.